 And lastly, for the shibori fold, I uniformly applied the Aegean Sea blue color to the pillow cover.
 I did this over a plastic container to help contain any spill over.

-Allowing Tie Dye to set.
+Allow Tie Dye to set

 Then comes the rinse step.
 I took my striped pillow out of it’s wrapping and rinsed and rinsed in the sink.
 You are looking to rinse until the water doesn’t run colorful.
 You can then remove the rubber bands.

-Shibori style Tie Dye Colored Pillows
+Shibori style Tie Dye Throw Pillow

 Per the instructions in my kit, after you have thoroughly rinsed your pillows, wash them separately in your washing machine on a cold cycle with just a little bit of detergent.